A private tour guide Sofia to discover legends with – Saint Sofia Church

 Layers of Churches Beneath Saint Sofia

 The current building stands on top of two or three older churches.
-The first one was built in the early 4th century, after Christianity became legal in the Roman Empire.
-It was placed on a hill, near a pagan cemetery.
-It may have been built over the grave of a Christian martyr.
+The first one appeared in the early 4th century, after Christianity became legal in the Roman Empire.
+It was on a hill, near a pagan cemetery.
+People believe it may have been over the grave of a Christian martyr.
 You can read more and contact us for a tour.

-The second church was built in the middle of the 4th century.
+The second church appeared in the middle of the 4th century.
 It was almost the same size as today’s basilica.
-Beautiful floor mosaics from that time can still be seen.
+Visitors can still see beautiful floor mosaics from that time.
 Both early churches were destroyed by the 5th century.

 Underground tombs from these times still exist under today’s church.
-They are decorated with beautiful frescoes, like those you might see with an Istanbul tour guide.
+Their decoration is with beautiful frescoes, like those you might see with an Istanbul tour guide.

 From Church to Mosque and Back

-During Ottoman rule, the church was turned into a mosque.
-Minarets were added and Christian art was removed.
+During Ottoman rule, the church became a mosque.
+Ottomans added minarets and removed Christian.
 Earthquakes in 1818 and 1858 caused great damage.
 The second quake destroyed a minaret and killed several people.

 After that, the mosque was abandoned.
-It was later used as a warehouse.
+People later used it as a warehouse.
 A long restoration followed, and in 1930 the church was reopened to worshippers.
 Learn more about history like this from local Ephesus tour guides.

 Visit Saint Sofia Church with a Private Tour Sofia